 This job description covers the main tasks that are anticipated.
 Other tasks may be assigned as necessary.

-- Clinical degree or diploma (nurse, midwife or doctor).
+- Clinical degree (nurse, midwife or doctor), or Public Health degree.

 Experience / Competencies

-- At least 1 year management experience in a health context, in a developing country.
+- At least 1 year management experience in a health context and in a developing country.

-- Able to prioritise and oversee multiple tasks.
-Able to set clear objectives for staff and to delegate.
+- Able to prioritise clearly, oversee multiple tasks, set clear objectives for staff and delegate.

 - Capacity to work under pressure and manage personal stress levels.